qchenevier/MBA_memoire/doc/action_actor.md

 1. Use the MTP to attract and engage early members.
 The MTP serves as a gravitational force that attracts constituents into its orbit [@VanGeest2014].
 2. Nurture the community.
 Elements of nurturing include listening and giving back [@VanGeest2014].
 3. Create a platform to automate peer-to-peer engagement.
 Crowd is pull-based.
 You open up an idea, funding opportunity or incentive prize and let people find you [@VanGeest2014].

-#### Knowledge transfer to Machines is constrained by Design Talent

-Successful start-ups known for digital expertise and engineer-friendly cultures become magnets for the best digital talent [@Hirt2014]

-The competition to hire talent is now global, as technologies evolve faster and technology usage is exploding to increase automation.

-There are Growing talent mismatches between companies.
-Companies are struggling to find the right talent in areas that can't be automated.
-Such areas include digital skills like those of artificial-intelligence programmers or data scientists and of people who lead digital strategies and think creatively about new business designs.
-One global company, for example, is simultaneously planning to cut more than 10,000 employees (some through digital economies) while adding 3,000 to its digital business [@Hirt2014].

-Between 2012 and 2020, the patch of the digital universe that CIOs and their IT staffs need to manage will become not just bigger but also more complex.
-The skills, experience, and resources to manage all these bits of data will become scarcer and more specialized, requiring a new, flexible, and scalable IT infrastructure that extends beyond the enterprise [@Gantz2012].

-Between 2014 and 2020, the amount of data managed per each IT professional will increase 6-fold, from 230 gigabytes in 2014 to 1231 gigabytes in 2020, requiring new abilities to scale up infrastructure and analytics to manage this data [@IDC/EMC2014].

-For workers, wage growth has been approximately twice as fast as the national average in the most highly digitized industries and those who lack digital skills face narrowing job prospects [@Manyika2015].

-#### Wisdom is the accumulation of Knowledge

-Ulimately the growth of Knowledge is leading to the creation of new conventional wisdom, also called common-sense.

-It perhaps has more to do with human intuition, understanding, interpretation and actions, than with systems [@Rowley2007].

-Some authors see wisdom as accumulated knowledge, which allows you to understand how to apply concepts from one domain to new situations or problems.
-In the knowledge management literature, some authors suggest that Wisdom is the highest level of abstraction, with vision foresight and the ability to see beyond the horizon [@Rowley2007].

-Wy do we even consider Wisdom in this essay?
-How this concept could be related to Organizational efficiency?
-This seems quite counter-intuitive to consider Wisdom at a time when all of our understandings about the economic world and our beliefs seem to be challenged.
-In fact, it may be one the most important aspect of the knowledge economy, yet underrated by the literature.
-Some authors suggest that we are currently transiting from one conventional wisdom to another.
-Others suggest that since knowledge is more and more available, organizations' leaders should focus on spreading a new wisdom, bringing a new vision.

-See also the part about [Vision](#vision).